What safety measures are in place at The Park?

 What is your cancellation policy if we cannot make our climb time?

+Of course!
 We have the best cancellation policy!
-As long as you contact us before your scheduled start time we can reschedule you for any time in the future!
+As long as you do it an hour before your scheduled start time, guests can reschedule themselves for any time in the future through their confirmation email!

 Do you have to buy tickets guests that are non-climbers/walkers?